tangtian8/anthropic/clean.md

 ```

+There's no particular scheme here.
+We're writing a `Document` with some string data.
+It doesn't matter what's in the string.

 This will use PostgresML behind the scenes to do the work.
 We must configure a `QuestionAnswerAdvisor` so that the `ChatClient` will know to consult the vector store for supporting documents ("doguments"?) the requests before sending the request off to the model for final analysis.
 Modify the definition of the `ChatClient` later on in the constructor accordingly:

 ```java